 The survey found the communal areas to be in good condition with no personal items stored within or obstructing the means of escape (MoE).
-The entrances were secured, flat entrance and staircase FD where to the correct and acceptable standards.
+The entrances were secured; flat entrance and staircase FD (dwellings' access floors) were to the correct and acceptable standard.

 The dry riser, EEL and lightning protection system appeared to be free from any defects.

 In buildings of 11m or more in height a retrofit of a sprinkler system needs to be considered.
-A retrofit has been deemed not reasonably practicable at this point in time (provided that the identified actions are carried out), in case of the surveyed premise, as the compartmentation is acceptable, FED are FD60s SC and the common areas are fire sterile.
+A retrofit has been deemed not reasonably practicable at this point in time (provided that the identified actions are carried out), in case of the surveyed premise, as the compartmentation is acceptable, FED are FD60s SC and the common areas are fire sterile, or kept as close as possible to this standard by the management.